askui/askui/docs/docs/general/07-Troubleshooting/jest.md

 ## Termination Error

-Jest sometimes has problems to terminate correctly.
-If this happens, you can see following error message:
+Jest sometimes has problems terminating correctly.
+If this happens, you can see the following error message:

 ```shell
 Jest did not exit one second after the test run has completed.